 The installation continues

 As each row was installed, cabling was fed through the conduit and into the Cable Corridor, where it would be connected to another circuit board in a weatherproof utility box.
-Since it was winter, many of the conduits were filled with ice.
-A hairdryer was used to melt the ice prior to pulling the cables through.

 Phase II Final Report: Much of the final report contains proprietary information, so only the summary (Conclusions) section is presented here.